UnseenWizzard/git_training/README.md

 As we have no _working_ or _staged_ changes, we could just execute `git pull` now to get the changes from the _Repository_ all the way into our working area.

-> Pulling will implicitly also `fetch` the _Remote Repository_, but sometimes it is a good idea to do a `fetch` on it's own.
+> Pulling will implicitly also `fetch` the _Remote Repository_, but sometimes it is a good idea to do a `fetch` on its own.
 > For example when you want to synchronize any new _remote_ branches, or when you want to make sure your _Local Repository_ is up to date before you do a `git rebase` on something like `origin/master`.

 ![Pulling in changes](img/pull.png)